Shane Filan

-Shane Steven Filan (born 5 July 1979) is an Irish singer best known as a member of the pop vocal group Westlife, which was formed in 1998, disbanded in 2012, and regrouped in 2018.
-Westlife has released thirteen albums, embarked on twelve world tours, and won several awards, becoming one of the most successful musical groups of all time.
+Shane Steven Filan (born 5 July 1979) is an Irish singer best known for being a member and one of the lead singers of the pop vocal group Westlife.

 Filan has released three solo albums: You and Me (2013), Right Here (2015), and Love Always (2017).
 He has appeared sixteen times in the UK Singles Chart with number-one hits, making him one of the most-appeared Irish music artists in British music number-one singles history.

 Early life

 Shane Filan was born on 5 July 1979 in Sligo, Ireland.
 He is the son of Peter (1942–2020) and Mae Filan (née McNicholas) (1937–2019), natives of Roscommon and Mayo respectively.
 Filan is the youngest of seven siblings; he has three brothers and three sisters.
 From a very early age, Filan worked behind the counter of his parents' business – a diner in Sligo called the "Carlton Café".
+One of his cousins is Lucas Woodland, vocalist of Welsh band Holding Absence.
 He attended primary school at a local Catholic school, and secondary school at Summerhill College, with future Westlife bandmates Kian Egan and Mark Feehily.
 All three of them participated in a school production of Grease.
 The Hawkswell Theatre became a significant part of their careers.

 Filan was a fan of Michael Jackson as a child, and says the singer inspired him to pursue a music career.
 Before Westlife, Filan studied business and accounting.